2007 McDonald's All-American Boys Game: 2007 game

 The game was telecast live by ESPN.
-The crowd at Freedom Hall was electric as super-producer Timbaland took the court with the All American girls for a halftime performance to remember.
-That atmosphere carried over into an exciting second half of basketball, as the 30th annual Boys Game went down to the wire.
+Record-producer Timbaland performed a halftime performance with the All American girls.

 JJ Hickson scored a team-high 14 points, while shooting 78% from the field, for the East squad.
 Naismith Sportsmanship Award winner Gani Lawal recorded a double-double with 12 points and 12 rebounds.
 Nick Calathes contributed with a solid performance, as he scored 13 points (3-3 from beyond the arc), grabbed 5 rebounds and dished out 6 assists.

 The West Team was led by Michael Beasley, as he tallied 23 points and 12 rebounds.
 Both of those totals place Beasley in the record books and for that he was crowned the John R. Wooden MVP of the game.
 Wootten Award winner Kevin Love proved he was deserving of the honor, as he added 13 points and 6 rebounds.
 Long-range specialist Jerryd Bayless added 11 points and was a perfect 2–2 from three-point range.

 Shooting 54% from the field and 42% from three-point land, the West team took an 11-point lead into the locker room.
 A strong defensive effort by the East team in the second half helped keep the game close.
 The West squad was limited to just one three-point basket and three free throws in the second half.
 Held scoreless from the 2:31 mark on, the West relied on solid defense and an errant shot by O. J. Mayo at the buzzer to escape with the 114–112 victory.